 ROE measures a company's profitability by assessing how efficiently it utilizes shareholders' equity.
 Higher ROE signifies better profitability.
 This is a reliable measure for mature firms that have had enough time to concentrate on increasing profitability.
 It is a less sure way of ranking start-up firms as they are usually still in the process of fine-tuning their market model.

-There are two primary kinds of shares that you can buy as a retail trader: common stocks and preferred stocks.
+There are two primary kinds of shares retail traders can buy: common stocks and preferred stocks.

 Common stocks are the more widespread type of stock.
 They represent ownership in a company.
 These stocks normally give higher potential returns than preferred stocks.
 However, they come with more risks.

-Stock trading can be a potentially profitable venture, but it's important to recognize that it comes with its fair share of risks.
-Here are some of the main dangers you should be aware of:
+Stock trading can be profitable, but it also comes with significant risks.
+Here are some of the main dangers of online trading you should be aware of:

 Share prices can change rapidly in response to breaking news or market events.
 If you're not closely monitoring your positions, you could experience significant losses.
 On the flip side, you might also have the chance to make substantial gains.